hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

 We were using conda environments to manage the dependencies.
-We created a `requirements.txt` file to store the dependencies, as well as `requirements_api.txt` for to store requirements of API and model deployment.
+We created a `requirements.txt` file to store the dependencies, as well as `requirements_api.txt` to store requirements of API and model deployment.
+Similarly, `requirements_dev.txt` and `requirements_tests.txt` include dependencies used for development and testing.
 We used `pipreqs` module for auto-generation of the dependencies.
 We also used `pyproject.toml` to describe project metadata, linked the `requirements.txt` file there, specified python version and configured `ruff` options in it.
 To get a complete copy of the environment, the following commands would have to be run:
 ```
 git clone https://github.com/hrapek/ml_ops_dog_breeds.git
 cd ml_ops_dog_breeds